 History of Globe Theatre

-Founded in 1966 by Ken and Sue Kramer, Globe was Saskatchewan's first professional theatre company.
-More than forty years later, Globe Theatre is the province's largest performing arts organization and the regional theatre for Regina and southern Saskatchewan.
+Founded in 1966 by Ken and Sue Kramer, Globe Theatre was Saskatchewan's first professional theatre company.
+More than fifty years later, Globe Theatre is the province's largest performing arts organization and the regional theatre for Regina and southern Saskatchewan.
 The theatre is housed in the Prince Edward Building in downtown Regina, a designated heritage site that was built in 1906 as the Regina Post Office and RCMP headquarters and later became City Hall.
 The theatre took over the second and third floors of the building in 1981.

-Susan Ferley was appointed Artistic Director of Globe Theatre in 1990 and provided the company with strong leadership and stability over her eight year tenure.
+Susan Ferley was appointed Artistic Director of Globe Theatre in 1990 and provided the company with strong leadership and stability over her eight-year tenure.
 Ruth Smillie was appointed the Artistic Director and CEO of Globe Theatre in 1998.
 Since joining the company, Ruth has assembled an impressive administrative and production staff made up of individuals who are all committed to the art of live theatre and the success of Globe Theatre